 The free flow of ideas is essential.
 An entry-level employee should be able to instant message a senior executive with an idea and expect a response.
 Employees should be able to set up virtual teams within offices and across different locations to develop new ideas independently.

 Rosen says Net Generation workers are used to the awards and accolades showered upon them as overachieving high school and college students, and the workplace should be no exception.
 Net Generation workers expect quick feedback from superiors and incentives for jobs well done, like extra vacation time or prizes.

 Net Generation workers want to telecommute at least a portion of their hours or create flexible work schedules that may not jibe with the traditional 9-to-5.
 They also have hobbies and interests as eclectic as their Web surfing histories.
 For many of them, work will never be the center of their lives, and they search out employers who understand the importance of maintaining a healthy work-play balance.

-For lots more information about Net Generation students and related topics, check out the links on the next page.
+For lots more information about Net Generation students and related topics, check out the links below.

 - E-mail interview with Jeanna Mastrodicasa, co-author of "Connecting to the Net Generation: What Higher Education Professionals Need to Know About Today's Students."